themantho/brainageR/README.md

 ### Software folder

+'slurm_submit_brainageR.sh'

 The brainageR package uses a combination of scripts to perform the following steps:

 1. **Activate environment**: The `bashrc` file loads the HPC modules and software paths and activates the conda envrionment.
 The 'config' file includes user-defined paths and variables.
 The project paths will auto-populate with the user-defined variables.

-2. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script submits a job array by calling 'run_dcm2bids.sh' to convert the raw T1 images to BIDS for each subject.
-You can skip this step, if your data is already in BIDS format.
+2. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script iterates over an array of subject IDs and submits 'run_dcm2bids.sh' for each subject to convert the raw T1 images to BIDS.
+If your data is already in BIDS format, you can skip this step.

-3. **Brain age calculation**: The 'slurm_submit_brainageR.sh' script submits a job array by calling 'run_brainageR.sh' to calculate brain age for each subject.
+3. **Brain age calculation**: The 'slurm_submit_brainageR.sh' script iterates over an array of subject IDs and submits run_brainageR.sh for each subject, allowing multiple subjects to run in parallel.

 4. **Collate brain age calculations**: The 'collate_brain_ages.sh' script collates the individual brain age calculations into a single csv file.
 The output csv and individual subject brain age csv files are stored in brainageR/software/brainageR_output/<study_name>.